kimwalisch/primecount/doc/Hard-Special-Leaves.md

 special leaves is much smaller so there the new counting method will not improve performance in practice.

-## Gradually increase the size of the counter array
+## Gradually increase counter distance

 So far we have focused on improving counting for the case when there are very few leaves per segment which are far away from each other.